 Why we built Pulse DMS

-This is the first in a series of blogs to provide an insight into why PowerON built Pulse DMS (Device Management & Security).
+This is the first in a series of blogs to provide an insight into why UK based IT solutions company, PowerON, built Pulse DMS (Device Management & Security).
 The series will provide insight into the problems we set out to solve, our experience with our early customers and how we’ve used Pulse DMS in our own business.

 13 March 2018

 Microsoft System Center Configuration Manager (ConfigMgr) turned 25 last year with over 100 million active devices managed by the platform.
 ConfigMgr is a core platform for enterprises to migrate, manage and secure their desktop devices.
 As Microsoft continues to develop ConfigMgr’s cloud cousin (Microsoft Intune), ConfigMgr still remains a core part of Microsoft’s strategy to help customers to manage and migrate to Windows 10.
 Testament to this is the inclusion of the ConfigMgr Client Access License (CAL) in many of the Microsoft subscription licensing bundles.
 Interestingly Microsoft’s SaaS-ification of ConfigMgr aims to increases the release cadence for ConfigMgr builds to improve value, agility and release stability – not deliver ConfigMgr as a cloud service.